BIMSBbioinfo/pigx_docs/pigx-scrna-seq.md

 # Quick Start

-To check wether the pipeline was properly installed, run PiGx scRNAseq on a minimal test dataset, which we provide **PUT LINK TO THE DATASET**
+To check wether the pipeline was properly installed, run PiGx scRNAseq on a minimal test dataset, which can be found on the following [link](https://github.com/BIMSBbioinfo/pigx_scrnaseq/releases/download/v0.0.3/test_data.tgz)
 Once downloaded run these commands to extract the data:

 ```sh